anshbordia/Algortihms/Machine Learning Algorithms/README.md

-Contains Machine Learning Algorithms along with dataset for:         (Upcoming)
+Contains Machine Learning Algorithms along with dataset for:
+For Algorithms 1-6 refer to Automatiac Text Summarization Project.
+With minor changes you can adapt it to your data.
 1) Naive Bayes
 2) SVM
 3) KNN
-3) K-Means Clustering
 4) Decision Tree
 5) Random Forest
+6) ANN

-6) Logistic Regression
+7) Logistic Regression (Upcoming)
+8) Multiple Linear Regression (Upcoming)